-The Career Technical Education Transitions (CTE) Program of the Yuba Community College District coordinates the awarding of college credit to high school students who meet approved articulation requirements.
+The Career Technical Education Transitions (CTE) Program for Woodland Community College coordinates the awarding of college credit to high school students who meet approved articulation requirements.
 An articulated course is one in which the high school instructor/Regional Occupational Program (ROP) and Woodland Community College faculty have formally agreed that the high school's/ ROPs course outline, syllabus, textbook, and final exam are comparable to those in a course of the same major within Woodland Community College.
 Students receive credit on a Woodland Community College transcript once articulation requirements have been completed.
 The CTE Transitions Program prepares students to earn a certificate, an associate's degree or transfer to a 4-year university.